7 Best C# Web Scraping Libraries in 2023

 elements enclosed in an anchor tag <a>

-which contain names for products.
+, which contains names for products.

 Similarly, the XPath "//div/main/ul/li/a/span"